AcademySoftwareFoundation/OpenImageIO/docs/Deprecations-3.0.md

   whether the value was copied.
 If you need to override the usual copy behavior, please use the newer variety of constructors that instead use a "strong" type where you pass `ParamValue:Copy(bool)`.

+## parallel.h

+* Removed several varieties of `parallel_for` functions where the task functions took a thread ID argument in addition to the range, which have been considered deprecated since OIIO 2.3.
+Please use task functions that do not take a thread ID parameter.

 ## strutil.h